jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 *Deep learning* is distinct from other machine learning models in that the architecture is heavily over-parameterized and based on simpler *building blocks* as opposed to bespoke components.
 The building blocks used are neurons, or particular arrangements of neurons, typically organized as layers.
 Over the course of training a deep learning model, it is expected that *features* of the inputs are learned and manifested as various parameter values in these neurons.
+This is in contrast to traditional machine learning, where features are not learned, but implemented directly.

 ### Categorical Cross-Entropy Loss